ArduPilot/ardupilot_wiki/dev/source/index.rst

 To get going quickly please consider purchasing one of the :ref:`ready-to-fly vehicles <common-rtf>` including the very low-cost `SkyRocket/SkyViper drone <https://ardupilot.org/copter/docs/skyrocket.html>`__.

-The ArduPilot source code includes the `AP-HAL <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL>`__ hardware abstraction layer, making it relatively easy to port the code to a wide range of autopilot boards.
-See this `blog post <https://diydrones.com/profiles/blogs/lots-of-changes-to-apm-development>`__ for more information on the move to AP-HAL.
+The ArduPilot source code includes the `AP-HAL <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL>`__ Hardware Abstraction Layer, making it relatively easy to port the code to a wide range of autopilot boards.

 Project List
 ============